Director of Photography / Lighting Camera

 Every project has its own unique set of challenges but problem solving is part of the job and it’s also one of the parts I enjoy most.
+We are always trying to work out new ways to bring inanimate objects to life.
+The challenge is to get the image that the director has in their head onto the screen and to give them the film they want.
 I like working out complex shots with sweeping camera moves, moving lights and multiple exposures, but I also like working out how to light 14 units in a morning while juggling kit and still maintaining an ambitious cinematic vision.
 It always has to be about what’s right for the film and the time and budget.

 What are your biggest achievements?

 My biggest achievement is that I have been able to make a career out of something I love.
 I get to come into work every day and be surrounded by all these magical creatures and fantastical worlds.
 I get to solve puzzles and work out problems and make magic.
 I love being on set and working in collaboration with groups of creative and talented people, coming together to create something that’s much bigger than the whole.
 I like sharing my work and I hope that I have managed to inspire some people along the way.

 I hope to keep lighting interesting projects and finding creative and inspiring stories to tell.
 Hopefully I will get to see many more amazing places and meet lots more interesting people along the way.